-Tip-Enhanced Raman Scattering
+Tip-Enhanced Raman Scattering.
 As a sister technique to SERS, TERS spectroscopy uses Ag or Au tips with tip apex diameters smaller than 20 nm, to produce strongly enhanced EM fields at the tip apex (Figure 43.).
-827-829 The highly confined EM field at the tip apex not only enhances the Raman signal of species in the vicinity of the tip (usually less than 5 nm) but also provides a high spatial resolution below 5 nm by scanning the tip over the sample, 95, 830-833 which endows it with the capability to resolve submolecular features inside one molecule.
-74,834 Indeed, it has been nearly 20 years since the first discovery of TERS in 2000, and the technique has found wide applications in various fields including chemistry, physics, materials science, and biology.
-830-834
+The highly confined EM field at the tip apex not only enhances the Raman signal of species in the vicinity of the tip (usually less than 5 nm)

 Figure 43.
-Schematic illustration of scanning tunneling microscopy- (a) and atomic force microscopy-based (b) tip-enhanced Raman scattering (TERS) setups. (c) Experimental TERS images obtained with ultrahigh-vacuum TERS, which enables visualization of different normal modes of a single molecule. (d) Simulation results. (e) Assigned vibrational normal modes.
-Reproduced with permission from ref 834.
+Schematic illustration of STM- (a) and AFM- (b) based TERS setups. (c) Experimental TERS images obtained with ultrahigh-vacuum TERS, which enables visualization of different normal modes of a single molecule. (d) Simulation results. (e) Assigned vibrational normal modes. (c-e) Reproduced with permission from ref 831.
 Copyright 2019 Springer Nature.